Cryptographic Specifications of CryptPeer

 - Types:

-- 1 hardware segment (NFC, HSM) or encrypted software segment
+- 1 hardware or protected software segment

-C.2 Enhanced Policy
+C.2 Reinforced Policy

 - Required segments: minimum 3